bitovi/academy/src/angular/3-creating-components/creating-components.md

   |   |       |── home.component.html
   ```

-- How to bind data to the DOM
+- How to bind data to the DOM (you learned this in the Binding Data to Components section above! ✔️)
-- How to view your new component
+- How to view your new component:

   One of the ways components can be rendered is by putting them in markup.
 We'll do this by putting our `<pmo-home></pmo-home>` tag in our base app component markup.
 Open your __src/app/app.component.html__ file and update it to be: